MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 **broker [amqp|mqtt]{s}://<user>:<password>@<brokerhost>[:port]/<vhost>**

-A URI is used to configure a connection to a notification message pump, either an MQTT or an AMQP broker.
+A subscription declaration begins with a *broker* setting.
+The URI argument given to *broker* is used to configure a connection to a notification message pump, either an MQTT or an AMQP broker.
 Some Sarracenia components set a reasonable default for that option.  provide the normal user,host,port of connections.
 In most configuration files, the password is missing.
 The password is normally only included in the credentials.conf file.

 Sarracenia work has not used vhosts, so **vhost** should almost always be **/**.

 for more info on the AMQP URI format: ( https://www.rabbitmq.com/uri-spec.html )

 either in the default.conf or each specific configuration file.
-The broker option tell each component which broker to contact.
+The *broker* option tell each component which broker to contact.

 **broker [amqp|mqtt]{s}://<user>:<pw>@<brokerhost>[:port]/<vhost>**